 The convent of San Bernardo is the oldest church in Salta.
 The Convent was created in honor of San Bernardo, first patron of the City of Salta Capital in the early seventeenth century, no modifications have been made to its colonial architecture.

 The door we see on its side was made of cedar wood.
 It is a unique piece of art carved in one piece, containing American Baroque elements that were hand-carved by a Native in 1762.

 Monument to the General Güemes

 At the foot of Cerro San Bernardo, at the end of the Paseo Guemes, we find the monument of General Martín Miguel de Guemes.
 The monument is located where he first fell from his horse when he was shot.
 He was an important character in Argentine history in the War for Independence, and was governor of the province of Salta for 6 years.

 The Cable Car

-Another must-see in Salta is to take a climb on its cable car that takes you to the top of the San Bernardo hill from which you can enjoy beautiful views of the city of Salta.
+Another must-visit place in Salta is to take a climb on its cable car that takes you to the top of the San Bernardo hill from which you can enjoy beautiful views of the city of Salta.
 In addition, in the area of the cable car complex, you can do different activities or just rest on some of its banks and contemplate the lush vegetation.

 Ideally, go during the sunset, gather a few of your “mates” and enjoy the surroundings and views.